 - Oranges.
 Exotic super fruits may come and go but when it comes to vitamin C, C is critical for circulation to the scalp and supports the tiny blood vessels that feed the follicles.
 Too little C in your diet can lead to hair breakage.

 - Protein.
 Because hair is nearly all protein, foods rich in protein are literally giving you the building blocks for hair.
-For a delicious way to increase your protein intake, try my No Bake Collagen Cookies.
+For a delicious way to increase your protein intake, try my No Bake Cookies.

 Schedule a Trim Every 6-8 Weeks

 While I have not followed through with this one as much as I would like, it is very important to keep the split ends to a minimum.
 If you cannot afford to go to a full service salon this frequently, do what I do and visit Great Clips or Super Cuts for “maintenance” trims and visit the salon every few months for a more stylized cut.